Comments

 by artappraiser on Thu, 06/11/2020 - 11:09pm

 I'm a little surprised by this because the area of Arizona I live in seems to be doing pretty well.
 Most businesses are closed.
 Food stores are careful with someone at the entrance disinfecting each cart before you take it.
 Plastic shields at the cash registers.
-Squares on the sidewalk 6 feet apart leading into the stores.
+Squares on the sidewalk 6 feet apart leading into the larger stores like Walmart.
 Most workers and many people wearing masks. etc. Perhaps because I live in a liberal part of Arizona and the city I shop in is mostly retirees.

 by artappraiser on Thu, 06/11/2020 - 11:17pm